B3ND1X/nm4n00bz/README.md

 ## Troubleshoot
 - If for any reason you run into problems use ./uninstall it should revert any changed made by nm4n00bz.

 - If however, this did not fix your issue. nm4n00bz makes a backup of your /etc folder before installation.
-To revert your files to their original state before installation please put your SD card from your Pi to PC.
-Then open the rootfs and open /etc inside the root directory.
+To revert your files to their original state before installation, please put your SD card from your Pi to your PC.
+Then open the rootfs of your Pi and open /etc inside the root directory.
 Then copy /etc/etc.tar.gz, and paste it in root directory.
-Then delete /etc from root and unzip etc.tar.gz in the root directoryand delete etc.tar.gz from your root directory.
-Pop your SD card into your Pi and power on the system.
+Then delete /etc from root and unzip etc.tar.gz in the root directory.
+After delete etc.tar.gz from your root directory.
+Pop your SD card into your Pi and power on the device.
 Everything should be back to normal.
-(PLEASE NOTE: any changes you made to /etc after installation of nm4n00bz will revert back to before installation, not just for nm4n00bz but any changes made.
+(PLEASE NOTE: by doing this, any changes you made to /etc after installation of nm4n00bz will revert back to before installation, not just for nm4n00bz but any changes made.
 Proceed with caution.)